mossaabmoustaghit/ADM_Homework4/README.md

 * main: is a Jupyter notebook where we show the solution to the whole homework (graphs, tables and comments).

 ## Group Members [Group #16]
-Davide Mascolo: mascolo.2001991@studenti.uniroma1.it \n Mossaab Moustaghit: mossaabmous@gmail.com \n
+Davide Mascolo: mascolo.2001991@studenti.uniroma1.it

+Mossaab Moustaghit: mossaabmous@gmail.com

 Seyed Behdad Ahmadi: seyedbehdadahmadi@gmail.com